I draw, mostly in charcoals. I paint, watercolor, and work at the art of pastels. Most of all, I paint and sculpt in clay.

 Carbon Copy Painting

-- Notice the black carbon paper in the top of the screen.
+- Notice the black carbon paper at the top of the screen.

 - Is the image painted perfect?
 No. Do pigs have black hooves?
 Well, this one does.
 Is the eye in the right place?
 Maybe not.
 Are the legs long enough?
 A couple are, but the painting is definitely a pig and everyone can see that.
 That is the only point of this lesson.
 I think this is a great first attempt, especially since my student is only 4 years old!
 Adults have trouble with this concept!